 Due to the digital patterns, no refunds will be offered once the file has been downloaded.
-If you encounter a problem with the pattern, please message me and I’ll be happy to fix and it send you a new copy.
+If you encounter a problem with the pattern, please message me and I’ll be happy to fix and it and send you a new copy.
 If you happen to purchase two of the same pattern, we can arrange for an exchange.

 Fabric Returns: Please inspect the contents of your package as soon as your order arrives.
 Your satisfaction is very important to us.
 If for any reason you are unhappy with your order, you can return your item(s).
 All refunds are issued against your original form of payment, minus return shipping.
 Fabrics which are cut, washed, or altered are not eligible for a refund or exchange.